Continuation-of-Ashford/ashford-docs/modified_mechanics/feats.md

 ## Mounted Combatant
 Now has an additional clause:
 > You can form a mystical connection to one creature you use as a mount.
 If the mount is slain in combat, you can spend an extended rest to resurrect the creature.
 This functions the same as resurrection, but does not require costly magical components.

+## Vital Sacrifice
+Now has an additional clause:
+> You can only have one blood boon at a time.